William McKenney House

-William McKenney House, also known as the McKenney-Dunlop-Totty House is a historic home located at Petersburg, Virginia.
+William McKenney House, also known as the McKenney-Dunlop-Totty House is a historic home located in Petersburg, Virginia.
 It was built in 1890, and is a large 2 1/2-story, Queen Anne / Eastlake style townhouse.
 It features stained and leaded glass, elaborate pressed brickwork, terra cotta roof trim, and a circular corner tower with a conical roof.

 It was listed on the National Register of Historic Places in 1990, and currently serves as a public library.
 It is located in the Poplar Lawn Historic District.